jenniferwagner18/brightspace-etl-dataflows/mastery-view.md

 ![ETL data flow for Return All Data for Mastery View as described in ordered list](https://jenniferlynnwagner.com/img/etl/domo-etl-mastery-view-status.png)

 You can skip steps 8 & 9 and the LatestEnrollment rule in step 12 if you do not need enrollment status for each student.
 You can also skip the first formula in step 10 if you do not need information on manual overrides.
+If you also need the overall feedback entered for the overall level, use the Feedback column in the Outcomes Assessed Checkpoints data set.

 ### Pivot the Data
 Use [this Python script](https://github.com/jenniferwagner18/brightspace-d2l-scripts/blob/main/d2l-outcomes-pivot.py) if you want to pivot the data so that the students are in rows, the outcomes are in columns, and the levels are the values.
 This will mostly re-create the Mastery View table in D2L.
 Or watch this [Outcomes data video](https://mediaspace.msu.edu/media/D2L+Outcomes+Data+PivotTable+to+re-create+Mastery+View/1_2f4z3wn3) to see how to create a pivot table with text-only data in Excel.